Autoscale Deployments

 Autoscale Deployments adds or removes instances under the following conditions:

-• It will add instances as you exceed 80 concurrent requests per instance, up to you set maximum instances.
+- It will add instances as you exceed 80 concurrent requests per instance, up to your set maximum instances.

 Tips for effective Autoscale services